Abdus Salam

 In 1974, when the Parliament of Pakistan declared Ahmadis to be non-Muslims, he left Pakistan for London in protest.

-Salam died on 21st November 1996 at the age of 70 in Oxford, England after a long illness.
-His body was brought to Pakistan and kept in Darul Ziafat, where some 13,000 men and women visited to pay their last respects.
-Some 30,000 people attended his funeral prayers.
+Salam died at the age of 70 on 21st November 1996 in Oxford, England after a long illness.
+His body was brought to Pakistan and was taken to the Ahmadiyya Muslim Community headquarters of the city of Rabwah.[11]
+His body was kept in Darul Ziafat, where some 13,000 men and women visited to pay their last respects.
+Some 30,000 people attended the funeral prayers of the scientist.

-Salam was buried in the graveyard Bahishti Maqbara in Rabwah next to his parents' graves.
-The epitaph on his tomb initially read "First Muslim Nobel Laureate" but, because of Salam's adherence to the Ahmadiyya Muslim sect, the word "Muslim" was later erased on the orders of a local magistrate, leaving the nonsensical "First Nobel Laureate".[26]
+Salam was buried without official protocol in the graveyard Bahishti Maqbara in Rabwah next to his parents' graves.[11]
+The epitaph on his tomb initially read "First Muslim Nobel Laureate" but, because of Salam's adherence to the Ahmadiyya Muslim sect, the word "Muslim" was later erased on the orders of a local magistrate, leaving the non-sensical "First Nobel Laureate".[12]

 A documentary film on the life and science of Abdus Salam is in the works and will be directed by Sabiha Sumar[1] subject to collection of donations valued to $500,000.